 Furthermore, there is an environmental and sustainable grant regulation for NGOs (SMOM-regeling), which enables them (and citizens through mediation by them) to receive subsidies for environment/sustainable-related projects or programmes.

 The SMOM-regeling has been reduced both in budget and scope in 2010 due to financial restructuring of the Dutch budgetary policy.
-As of 2011 this grant-programme will come to an end.
+As of 2011 this grant-programme has come to an end.

 (e) Concerning the promotion of Aarhus principles in international forums, the issues of transparency, access to information and public participation are covered by the co-ordination mechanism for the Netherlands instructions in international environmental agreements.
 The draft guidelines on the promotion of the Aarhus Convention in other international forums are considered with the aim of strengthening the input and instructions in this field.

-(f) The exercise of the rights under the Convention is adequately guaranteed by the Environmental Management Act (Wet milieubeheer), the Freedom of Information Act and the General Act on Administrative Law.
-Moreover, article 1 of the Dutch Constitution contains an injunction on discrimination.
+(f) The exercise of the rights under the Convention is adequately guaranteed by the Environmental Management Act (Dutch: Wet milieubeheer), the Freedom of Information Act and the General Administrative Law Act.
+Moreover, Article 1 of the Dutch Constitution contains an injunction on discrimination.

+The Environmental Education program (EE) was extended with another year and ended at the end of 2012.
+Since 2013 a new programme is in place, named “Duurzaam Door” (transl.: “Go on sustainably”).
+The focus of this program is social innovation for the green economy.
+Environmental Education is one of the instruments in place to implement and run the “Duurzaam Door” programme.

+The programme Learning for Sustainable Development (LfSD) is also extended into 2012, and from 2013 on the new programme “Duurzaam Door” builds on the results of LfSD.
+“Duurzaam Door” combines EE and ESD implementation in the Netherlands, both in formal as well as in informal education.

 4. Describe any obstacles encountered in the implementation of any of the paragraphs of article 3 listed above.

-In their reaction to the draft report several Dutch NGOs requested an increase of attention for the promotion of environmental education.
+In their reaction to the draft national implementation report of 2010 several Dutch NGOs requested an increase of attention for the promotion of environmental education.

 The above mentioned policy for environmental education achieved a new national approach in collaboration with all parties involved.

+The national EE-programme 2008-2012 resulted in the startup of a platform, the Green Coalition, where stakeholders such as EE organisations and representatives of national and local governments work together to promote and strenghten Environmental Education.
+This platform is facilitated by the programme “Duurzaam Door”.
+Due to budget cuts, both in the National as well as in the Local Governments, Environmental Centers need (and are in the process of) developing new business models and new strategies, and they are already working on it.

 5. Provide further information on the practical application of the general provisions of the Convention.